ibraheemcisse/Kubernetes-Troubleshooting/002: Authorzation and Authentication in Kubernetes.md

 ## 🔍 What This Lab Is About

-This lab is a hands-on deep dive into how Kubernetes authentication and authorization work behind the scenes specifically through the use of kubeconfig files.
+Technically, this lab focuses on manually constructing a kubeconfig file to authenticate a user with a Kubernetes cluster using client certificates.
+It demonstrates how the API server validates identity and grants access based on the active context, without relying on RBAC.
+I also extract and reference real certificate files, handle permissions, and test configurations using the kubectl config commands.

-Instead of relying on defaults or prebuilt tooling, you'll manually construct, inspect, and troubleshoot a kubeconfig file.
-You'll learn:
+Instead of relying on defaults or prebuilt tooling, I manually constructed, inspected, and troubleshooted the kubeconfig file.
+By going through this lab I was able to know :

 1. What a kubeconfig file actually contains and how Kubernetes uses it